jasylwong/CV/README.md

 - 👨‍💻 **Getting involved in the tech scene**: Attending events in a variety of tech groups and meetups, including but not limited to: FreeCodeCamp, Code Untapped, Coders UK
 - 🏊 **Swimming:** Captain of the school swimming team, qualified lifeguard, qualified ASA Level 1 swimming teacher
 - 🎸 **Music:** Ex-professional (self-taught) bassist, and grade 6 pianist
-- ✈️ **Travelling & languages:** Chinese Mandarin (Basic business proficiency, HSK level 5) acquired from living in China for 2 years post-uni, French & Spanish (GCSE A*)
+- ✈️ **Travelling & languages:** Chinese Mandarin (Basic business proficiency, HSK level 5) acquired from working in China for 2 years post-uni, French & Spanish (GCSE A*)
 - ✏️ **Drawing**